sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/DOWNLOADING.md

 ```

  How do we know the data we've downloaded from the internet is correct?
 How do we prove we all have the same data?
+Hash it.
+See [`md5sum`](https://en.wikipedia.org/wiki/Md5sum).

  *Command:*